-Silver Lake Resources (ASX:SLR) has had a rough three months with its share price down 26%.
-But if you pay close attention, you might gather that its strong financials could mean that the stock could potentially see an increase in value in the long-term, given how markets usually reward companies with good financial health.
-Particularly, we will be paying attention to Silver Lake Resources' ROE today.
+Silver Lake Resources (ASX:SLR) has had a rough three months with its share price down 17%.
+But if you pay close attention, you might find that its key financial indicators look quite decent, which could mean that the stock could potentially rise in the long-term given how markets usually reward more resilient long-term fundamentals.
+In this article, we decided to focus on Silver Lake Resources' ROE.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity